 So, what is a CMS?

-Basically a content management system is software which allows you to take control of the content and material on your website.
+Basically, a content management system allows you to take control of the content and material on your website.

 Giving you access to a control panel or dashboard – essentially the behind-the-scenes part of your website – you have the facility to relatively easily add, delete, edit and upload new content to your site.

-This can be particularly useful for many website owners who are keen to add regular new content to their sites.
+This can be particularly useful for many website owners keen to add regular new content to their sites.

 How Do They Work?

-Perhaps the simplest example of this would be with regard to maintaining a blog.
-A blog uses straightforward content management which enables the user to log-in to the admin (back-end) area of the site, click on the module to add a new post which will open up a word processing software that is linked to the website’s database.
+Perhaps the simplest example of this would be concerning maintaining a blog.
+A blog uses straightforward content management, which enables the user to log in to the admin (back-end) area of the site and click on the module to add a new post that will open up a word processing software linked to the website’s website database.

 What Types of content can you manage?

-Perhaps the greatest advantage of a CMS is that you can manage pretty much all of the content you wish to share and publish on your site; with each component separated into different types that you can file and call upon as you need.
+Perhaps the greatest advantage is that you can manage pretty much all of the content you wish to share and publish on your site, with each component separated into different types that you can file and call upon as you need.
 These include: